stefanpejcinoski/AutoBacklight/Readme.md

-# Auto Brightness
+# Auto Backlight

-Auto Brightness is a Python script for automatic adjustment of the LCD screen backlight intensity of a laptop, using the webcam as a light level sensor.
+AutoBacklight is a Python script for automatic adjustment of the LCD screen backlight intensity of a laptop, using the webcam as a light level sensor.
 The aim of the program is to keep the backlight as low as possible while maintaining good legibility.